w33ble/harvestjs-express/src/documents/lessons/your-first-view.html.md

 Once the route is done, open [http://localhost:3000/me](http://localhost:3000/me) in your browser.
 You should see the view rendered as HTML, but you won't see your information yet since the view isn't using it.
 Let's fix that!

 Open `views/me.ejs` and take a look at what's there.
 You should notice that it's pretty similar to what was in `views/index.ejs`, only I've changed some of the content.
 Edit this file to replace *NAME* and *AGE* with the proper keys from the `myself` object that you passed to the view.
+Remember the `<%= %>` syntax, and note that the variable names are case-sensitive.

-Lastly, reload [http://localhost:3000/me](http://localhost:3000/me) in your browser and check out your handwork.
+Lastly, reload [http://localhost:3000/me](http://localhost:3000/me) in your browser and check out your handwork, then move on to the next lesson.